 Although pedestrian safety is the main focus for children, sharing with them the various things adults look for while driving is also informative and helpful.
 These rules help kids understand how to be careful and safe while walking around vehicles.

-Here are some road safety activities for preschoolers, to teach them about the signs and colours of safety.
+Here are some road safety activities for preschoolers to teach them about the signs and colours of safety:

-Learn the Traffic Light Colours
+1. Learn the Traffic Light Colours

-Make Traffic Lights
+2. Make Traffic Lights

-Make Traffic Signs
+3. Make Traffic Signs

 Based on examples from the book, kids could also make various types of traffic signs with paper, paints and markers: stop signs, railroad crossings and one-way arrows.

-Indoor Play
+4. Indoor Play

-For indoor practice, use various toy building materials to design play streets on the floor.
+Use various toy building materials to design play streets on the floor.

-Children push toy cars and trucks along the roadways, obeying the various crafted traffic signals along the way.
+Children can push toy cars and trucks along the roadways, obeying the various crafted traffic signals along the way.

-Outdoor Play
+5. Outdoor Play

 Outside, children “drive” bikes, trikes and scooters along marked “roadways,” obeying traffic signs they have crafted.